The Best Telescope For Beginners

 Budget

 Set a budget for yourself that won’t break the bank.
 Your first telescope should be of good quality, but you don’t need a top-of-the-line model right away.
-Make sure to account for extra expenses that come along with the purchase, such as eyepieces and filters.
+Be sure to account for additional expenses that come with the purchase, such as eyepieces and filters.

-A realistic budget for a quality telescope that will last for years is about $400-500+.
+A realistic budget for a quality telescope that will last for years is approximately $ 600-$800.
 You may find cheaper options online, but I wouldn’t recommend cutting corners on the budget when purchasing an optical instrument such as an astronomical telescope.

 Optical Design